Roach – Round Eastern Style

 • Plain Grass Dancer

-• Stamped Chicken Dancer
+• Plain Chicken Dancer

 Fancy Dancers and Grass Dancers use Rocker Roach Spreaders.
 The Grass Dancers can use the Grass Dancer Roach Spreader style.
 The Chicken Dancer Roach Spreader style is for Chicken Dancers.